 The parties may execute the underlying transaction, assuming any liability resulting from non-compliance with the law.
-In the case of transactions that require filing before the public registry of commerce, filing is conditional upon a favourable resolution of the Commission.
+In the case of transactions that require filing before the Public Registry of Commerce (Registro Público de Comercio), filing is conditional upon a favourable resolution of the Commission.